marktice/portfolio/README.md

 ### Sass <hr>
 I decided from the start that i would use this project to learn Sass.
 I'm very glad that i did as some of the features make organizing and understanding the flow your styling much easier to follow.

+### Favicons <hr>
+I used https://realfavicongenerator.net/ to create my favicon icons.
+The image i used was my profile picture which i use for all of my profiles for consistency.

 ### Sitemap Generator <hr>
 I generated my sitemap using: https://www.xml-sitemaps.com/ I also used the tool to then validate the sitemap.